ondrejsevcik/knowledge-base/elm.md

 ## Cons

-- Slow development of the ecosystem
 - One leader to follow
-    - Not safe approach
-    - To much work for one guy
 - No regular updates on blog nor the libraries
-- No serverside rendering
-- Sometimes code is unecessary long
-  - `let in` tends to spread across a lot of lines
-- Acceptance testing
-  - External tools are required (most likely JS tools)

 # Resources